Joe Gallo: Prison

-While serving his sentence, Gallo was incarcerated at three New York state prisons: Green Haven Correctional Facility, Attica Correctional Facility, and Auburn Correctional Facility.

-In 1962, while Gallo was serving time in Attica, his brothers Larry and Albert, along with five other members of the Gallo crew, rushed into a burning Brooklyn tenement near their hangout, the Longshore Rest Room, and rescued six children and their mother from a fire.
+While serving his sentence, Gallo was incarcerated at three New York state prisons: Green Haven Correctional Facility, Attica Correctional Facility and Auburn Correctional Facility.
+In 1962, when Gallo was serving time in Attica, his brothers Larry and Albert, along with five other members of the Gallo crew, rushed into a burning Brooklyn tenement near their hangout, the Longshore Rest Room, and rescued six children and their mother from a fire.
 The crew was briefly celebrated in the press.

 While at Green Haven, Gallo became friends with African-American drug trafficker Leroy "Nicky" Barnes.
 Gallo predicted a power shift in the Harlem drug rackets towards black gangs, and coached Barnes on how to upgrade his criminal organization.
-On August 29, 1964, Gallo sued the Department of Corrections, stating that correction officers inflicted cruel and unusual punishment on him at Green Haven after he allowed a black barber to cut his hair.
+On August 29, 1964, Gallo sued the New York Department of Corrections, stating that corrections officers inflicted cruel and unusual punishment on him at Green Haven after he allowed a black barber to cut his hair.
 The prison commissioner characterized Gallo as a belligerent inmate and an agitator.

-At Auburn, Gallo took up watercolor painting and became an avid reader.
-He worked as an elevator operator in the prison's woodworking shop.
-During a prison riot at Auburn, he rescued a severely wounded corrections officer from angry inmates.
+At Auburn, Gallo took up watercolor painting, became an avid reader and worked as an elevator operator in the prison's woodworking shop.
+During a prison riot there, Gallo rescued a severely wounded corrections officer from angry inmates.
 The officer later testified for Gallo at a parole hearing.
-According to Donald Frankos, a fellow inmate at Auburn, Gallo was "articulate and had excellent verbal skills being able to describe gouging a man's guts out with the same eloquent ease that he used when discussing classical literature."
+According to Donald Frankos, a fellow inmate at Auburn, Gallo was "articulate and had excellent verbal skills, being able to describe gouging a man's guts out with the same eloquent ease that he used when discussing classical literature."

 In May 1968, while Gallo was still in prison, his brother Larry died of cancer.

 Release from prison and Second Colombo War

-While Gallo was serving his sentence, big changes were happening in the Profaci family.
+The Profaci family went through a period of change during Gallo's incarceration.
 On June 7, 1962, after a long illness, Profaci died of cancer.
-Magliocco took over and continued the battle with Gallo's brothers.
-On May 19, 1963, a Gallo hit team shot Persico multiple times, but he survived.
-In 1963, through negotiations with Patriarca family boss Raymond L.S.
+Magliocco took over the family and continued the battle with Gallo's brothers.
+On May 19, 1963, Persico survived an assault by a Gallo hit team, although he was shot multiple times.
+Later that year, through negotiations with Patriarca family boss Raymond L.S.
 Patriarca, a peace agreement was reached between the two factions.
 Gallo later stated that the peace agreement did not apply to him because he was in prison when it was negotiated.